Funded Three Year-Old Kindergarten is here!

 Children can attend kindergarten programs in the two years before they start primary school.

-Families with children born between January and April can choose which year to start at Three-Year- Old Kindergarten.
+Families with children born between January and April can choose which year to start their first year of kindergarten (3 year old children).
 These children can start in the same year they turn three, or in the year they turn four years of age.
-Due to staff requirements, children can only start attending at kindergarten only after their third birthday.
-This means that some children may not start until part-way into Term 1, and have less time overall as part of a Three-Year-Old Kindergarten program, in comparison to their peers.
+Due to staff requirements, children can only start attending at kindergarten after their third birthday.
+This means that some children may not start until part-way into Term 1, and have less time overall as part of their first year of kindergarten, in comparison to their peers.

-If this is the case for your child and you accept a place, kindergartens will hold your child’s place until they are old enough and only charge you fees for the weeks your child attends.
+If this is the case for your child and you accept a place, kindergartens will hold your child’s place until they are old enough to start attending, from their 3rd birthday.

 Our Kindergarten staff will discuss with you directly about how they can support your child to join their program once they turn three.

 When your child starts at kindergarten directly relates to the age they will start at primary school.
-When enrolling at Three-Year-Old Kindergarten, we encourage families to plan ahead and consider the age they would like their child to start at primary school.
+When enrolling in their first year of kindergarten, we encourage families to plan ahead and consider the age they would like their child to start at primary school.

-1. Use the calculator on vic.gov.au/kinder and enter your child's birthdate to find out what year your child can start three year old kinder.
+Use the calculator on vic.gov.au/kinder and enter your child's birthdate to find out what year your child can start their first year of kindergarten.

-2. Refer to the Selecting a kindergarten service for your child factsheet.
-Children can attend a three year old Kindergarten program at either a long day care (childcare) or at a standalone (sessional) kindergarten.
+Refer to the Selecting a kindergarten service for your child factsheet.
+Children can attend a their first year of kindergarten at either a long day care (childcare) or at a standalone (sessional) kindergarten.

 Where can I get advice on the best time to start kindergarten?